PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cwpp/view_registry_scan.md

 3. Discovers the images using tags within each configured repository.
 4. Scans the discovered images.

 This guide shows how to get vulnerability report for container images stored in different registries.
-For more information about registry scan, see [Configure Registry Scan](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/vulnerability_management/registry_scanning/configure_registry_scanning).
+For more information about registry scan, see [Configure Registry Scan](https://docs.prismacloud.io/en/classic/compute-admin-guide/vulnerability-management/registry-scanning/configure-registry-scanning).
+If you are upgraded to Darwin, see [Configure Registry Scan](https://docs.prismacloud.io/en/enterprise-edition/content-collections/runtime-security/vulnerability-management/registry-scanning/configure-registry-scanning).

 ***Prerequisite***: